kmshraj/protractorIE/README.md

 │   │  ├── Login-002.ts
 │   │  ├── ...
 │ ├── menu
-| ├── swg
-| ├── userAwareness
 │   └── pageObjects  # contains all the Page Objects classes │   │  ├── Login.ts
 │   │  ├── Logout.ts
 │   │  ├── MainMenu.ts
-│   │  ├── SWG.ts
-│   │  ├── UrlProtection.ts
 │   │  ├── utils    # contains all the general classes
-| ├── mmc-credentials   # contains all the classes with sensitive data, ask for it.
+| ├── mc-credentials   # contains all the classes with sensitive data, ask for it.
 │   └── Enviroments.ts
 │   ├── Password.ts
 │   ├── Urls.ts